DIPlib/diplib/changelogs/diplib_3.1.0.md

 - `readics` tried to read the file as a TIFF file instead of an ICS file.

+- Code like `img * [1,2,3]` converted the second argument into a 0D column vector image.
+The same code with e.g. a 3x3 matrix would convert the matrix to a scalar 3x3 image, rather than a 0D matrix image.
+  These now behave more similarly to how they behaved in DIPimage 2.9.

 (See also bugfixes to DIPlib.)